-Our board of directors and senior leadership team promote integrity, accountability, transparency and the highest ethical standards.
-The board’s public affairs committee reviews environmental stewardship and sustainability, employee health and safety, ethics, charitable contributions and community relations, and government contracting and defense procurement policies.
+Our board of directors and senior leadership team promote — and exemplify — integrity, accountability, transparency and the highest ethical standards.
+The board’s public policy and corporate responsibility committee reviews environmental stewardship and sustainability, employee health and safety, ethics, charitable contributions and community relations.
 The committee identifies and brings to the attention of the board current and emerging environmental, social and political trends and public policy issues that may affect Raytheon’s business operations, performance or public image.
-Importantly, the committee also oversees a comprehensive program that teaches employees about ethical decision-making — and that provides them with accessible resources when they have questions or need advice.
+In 2018, the committee reviewed and reported to the board on a number of issues, including the public policy implications of certain advanced technologies that are likely to shape the future.
+Importantly, the committee also provides oversight on a comprehensive program that teaches employees about ethical decision-making — and that provides them with accessible resources when they have questions or need advice.

 Raytheon’s commitment to promoting transparency and shareholder access is long-standing.
-For the last eight years, we have communicated actively with Raytheon shareholders outside of proxy season to solicit their views on governance, executive compensation and other matters.
-Shareholder views solicited during our outreach efforts have contributed significantly to shaping a number of governance initiatives.
+For the last nine years, we have communicated actively with Raytheon shareholders outside of proxy season to solicit their views on governance, executive compensation and topics related to corporate responsibility.
+Shareholder views solicited during our outreach efforts have contributed significantly to shaping a number of forward-leaning initiatives in these areas.

 Across Raytheon, transparency means holding each other, and ourselves, accountable.
 This commitment to ethics begins with our board and senior leadership team and extends to every employee.